gomander/napi-webp-animation/README.md

 I have also tested with Deno and it works, though I have not written any automated tests for Deno.

+## Changelog

+This project's changelog can be found in [CHANGELOG.md](https://github.com/gomander/napi-webp-animation/blob/main/CHANGELOG.md).

 ## Contributing

 Issues and pull requests are welcome!